gematik/spec-TemplateForSimplifierProjects/INSTALL.md

 1. Request a new repository by creating a [OSPO ticket](https://service.gematik.de/secure/CreateIssue!default.jspa)
     * Provide the [needed information](https://wiki.gematik.de/display/OSPO/GitHub+Berechtigungen#GitHubBerechtigungen-Anfordern) to the ticket
     * The name should correspond to "spec-[NameOfYourSimplifierProject]" naming convention
-    * While creating this ticket, additionally provide information that you want to create your repository by cloning from "spec-TemplateForSimplifierProjects", so that a new repository will be created for you which is based on the [template repository](https://github.com/gematik/spec-TemplateForSimplifierProjects)
+    * While creating this ticket, additionally provide information that
+        * you want to create your repository by cloning from "spec-TemplateForSimplifierProjects", so that a new repository will be created for you which is based on the [template repository](https://github.com/gematik/spec-TemplateForSimplifierProjects)
+        * you need appropriate access privileges to manipulate the settings of the new repository

     <br/>